Maria Heep-Altiner: Life

 After graduating from the Prince Johann Ludwig School in Hadamar in 1978, Heep-Altiner studied mathematics and economics at the University of Bonn.
 In 1989 she earned her doctorate in mathematics on the number theory topic "Period relations for $GL_2(f)$" under Günter Harder and Michael Rapoport.

 She then worked as an actuary for Gerling, before she moved companies in 1994 to Allgemeine Versicherungs-AG.
 There she became the actuarial manager for property insurance.
 In 2006, she moved to Talanx, where she was responsible for setting up an internal holding model.

 In 2008, Heep-Altiner returned to academia as a professor at the Institute of Insurance at Cologne university of applied sciences.
-There she is responsible for the area of financing in the insurance company.
+There she is responsible for the area of finance in the insurance company.

 She is a member of the German Actuarial Society executive board.

 In addition, she has co-published various publications on various actuarial topics, in particular on the Solvency II Directive 2009.